Geronimo: Film

 Geronimo has been featured in many western movies; for example, in John Ford's Stagecoach (1939), it is Geronimo's band that chases the stagecoach across Monument Valley.
 There are four films in which he is the title character.
 In Geronimo! (also 1939), directed by Paul Sloane, he is played by Chief Thundercloud but only in a supporting role as the film is essentially about the U.S. Army's attempts to capture him.
-However, in the similarly-titled Geronimo!
+However, in the similarly titled Geronimo!
 (1962), directed by Arnold Laven, Geronimo as played by Chuck Connors is the main character.

 In 1993, two films about Geronimo were released within a few days of each other.
-Geronimo: An American Legend is about his arrest, and he is played by Native American actor Wes Studi.
+Geronimo: An American Legend is about his surrender, and he is played by Native American actor Wes Studi.
 The biopic Geronimo has a wider scope, and he is played by Native American actor Joseph Runningfox.